mattstyles/lambda-snippets/README.md

 # lambda-snippets package

-Nothing special, its just some javascript snippets man!
+Nothing special, its just some snippets man!